singularis-mzf/doxy_mini_tram/minitram_konstal_105/README.md

 This section explains the steps I have used to create a working B3D file from my Blender model.
 You may realize that I am a beginner in Blender, and these steps may be a bit awkward.

-### UV Maps

-Textures shall be shared among each instance of wheel, roof hatch, pantograph insulator, etc.
-So UV unwrapping should be done while these objects are still collection instances.
-When converting collection instances to real objects, the UV mapping should be preserved.

 ### Door Animations

 There are 8 doors, all of them with the same mechanism, but transformed to different places.